enjoy-binbin/lettuce/docs/user-guide/async-api.md

 one case: Blocking/long-running operations.
 As a rule of thumb, never block the event loop.
 If you need to chain futures using blocking calls, use the `thenAcceptAsync()`/`thenRunAsync()` methods to fork the processing to another thread.
-The `…​async()` methods need a threading infrastructure for execution, by default the `ForkJoinPool.commonPool()` is used.
+The `…async()` methods need a threading infrastructure for execution, by default the `ForkJoinPool.commonPool()` is used.
 The `ForkJoinPool` is statically constructed and does not grow with increasing load.
 Using default `Executor`s is almost always the